litegraphdb/readme.io/docs/Nodes/overview-4.md

 ---
 ## Structure

-Graph objects have the following structure:
+Nodeobjects have the following structure:

 ```json
 {